brainswitchMedia/Cinder-Samples/AudioBeatAnalyzer/README.md

 The beat detection is based on a variance calculation.

 With this sample it is possible to:

 * Adjust the source signal with Gain
+    ex:
+    Band Gain = 20

 * Filter the source signal with a LowShelf Filter if bass frequencies are too loud
+    ex:
+    LowShelf Frequency = 0.001
+    LowShelf Gain = -20

 * Smooth the signal in the fft or after the fft
+    ex:
+    Band Smoothing Factor = 0.1 for soothing in the fft spectrum Band Smoothing Energy = 0.1 for soothing after the fft

+* Adjust the beat sensitivity detection with a Threshold and a Sensitivity Coeficient
+    ex:
+    BeatSensitivity Coef = 2 // 1 does not modify the sensitivity and if coef > 1 the sensitivity decreases
+    BeatTreshold = 0.15

 * Extract up to 4 beats and their energy by selecting different bands of frequencies
-* Adjust the beat sensibilty detection with a Threshold and a sensibilty Coeficient

 The algorithm could be optmized by increasing the number of subbands and/or make the source signal pass through a derivative filter